 Volunteer Instructions for Court Watch

 - Wear a COURT WATCH badge; if you don’t have one, make one using a name tag, or just plain paper pinned to your top.
 Or you may print the tag at the top.

-- Take notes; these can be straight reporting, or they can be a filled out using our online form: FACTS Court Watch Report Form.
+- Take notes; these can be straight reporting, or they can be filled out using the link to a form we create specific to that court hearing.
+Alternately, you can fill out our generic online form: FACTS Court Watch Report Form.